Jakub Świerczok

-Jakub Świerczok ([ˈjakup ˈɕfjɛrt͡ʂɔk]; born 28 December 1992) is a Polish professional footballer who plays as a striker for Ekstraklasa club Zagłębie Lubin.
+Jakub Świerczok ([ˈjakup ˈɕfjɛrt͡ʂɔk]; born 28 December 1992) is a Polish professional footballer who plays as a striker.

 Club career

 Born in Tychy, Świerczok began his career at Polonia Bytom.
 After scoring 12 goals in 18 matches in the I liga, he joined Bundesliga club 1.
 FC Kaiserslautern on a three-and-a-half-year contract in January 2012.

 On 16 June 2017, Świerczok signed a contract with Zagłębie Lubin.
 He was a member of Zagłębie's squad for half season, scoring 17 goals in 25 games in all competition.

 Ludogorets Razgrad

 On 19 January 2018, Świerczok completed a move to Bulgarian club Ludogorets Razgrad for €1 million on a long-term contract.
 He made his debut for the team on 15 February 2018 in a Europa League Round of 32 match against Italian grand Milan.
 At the end of the week he completed his First League debut against Botev Plovdiv.
 His debut goal came on 23 March 2018 in a league match against Etar.
 On 6 April 2018, coming as a substitute, he helped his team to take the title derby against CSKA Sofia by scoring 2 goals for the 3–2 win.